Skip to content

-Hearing the term tea high might give you the impression of smoking Camellia Sinensis.
-After doing a lot of research, we can tell you it’s nothing to do with smoking and everything to do with drinking, lots of it (thank god!)
+Hearing the term “tea high” might give you the impression of smoking Camellia Sinensis.
+After doing a lot of research, we can tell you it has nothing to do with smoking and everything to do with drinking, lots of it (thank god!)

 Tea high or tea drunk is a subtle alteration in one's physical and mental states often linked to the number of tea cups consumed.
 The change in sense of being isn’t the same as the way alcohol or other intoxicants can do.

-It is a completely different feeling and much safer compared to getting high or drunk.
+Trust us when we say that it is a completely different feeling and much safer compared to actually getting high or drunk.

 So before we begin exploring the sensation and experience of getting tea high, let’s answer the most important question.